Skip to main content

 content.featured_image.alt

 Digital twins from laser scans are rapidly transforming how organizations understand, manage, and optimize physical environments.
-From construction and engineering to manufacturing, and facilities management, laser‑scanned digital twins provide a living, data‑rich replica of the real world.
+From construction and engineering to manufacturing and facilities management, laser‑scanned digital twins provide a living, data‑rich replica of the real world.

 In this article, we’ll explore what digital twins from laser scans are, how they’re created, why they matter, and how organizations can leverage them for long‑term value.